VictoriaMetrics/VictoriaMetrics/docs/guides/grafana-vmgateway-openid-configuration.md

 ## Configure grafana

-It is required to configure Grafana to use OpenID Connect authentication and to forward the JWT token to vmgateway.
+To forward JWT tokens Grafana must be configured to use OpenID Connect authentication as follows:

 Example configuration for Grafana OpenID Connect authentication:
 ```ini